ysabum/Software-Assurance/CodeAnalysis/Santhoshi_CodeAnalysis.md

 ## Automated Code Review
 Semgrep was used to analyze the Bitwarden clients repository, scanning more than 6,000 JavaScript, TypeScript, and HTML files..

-### Possible Command Injection in Build Scripts (CWE-78)

-Semgrep flagged several build and packaging scripts that use execSync() with values that could become unsafe if they were ever influenced by external input.

 ### Automated Scanning Impact on CWE-522/CWE-532
 - No CWE-522 issues were detected by Semgrep.
 - No logs containing sensitive data were reported (CWE-532).